Selected Projects, Activations, Interviews.

 Over four years, 400 photos were posted in Toronto, Ontario and Montreal Quebec.
 The posters were torn down, covered up, defaced and written on by the public.
 Each response stimulates the viewer to consider their own responses to the/a black male.
 To provoke thought on the subtle and not-so-subtle ways in which the black male is acknowledged or ignored.

 Photo documentation of the posters was integrated with stories of racism and othering shared by the artist and visitors to the website sharemyworld.net (1998-2018).
-The artist created interactive storytelling books using stories chosen from hundreds shared from all over the world.
-This is an early Internet example of community engaged interactive web art.
-Created in Macromedia Flash the screenshots below represent all pages from the website.
+The artist created interactive storytelling books with submissions chosen from hundreds shared from all over the world.
+This project is considered an early pioneering Internet-based story-telling artwork that was socially-engaged and interactive story-sharing space (1).
+Created in Macromedia Flash the image gallery below represent all pages from the offline website.

 The artist sharing on themes of community, identity, belonging and healing in the practice.
 Photos by jimpinu.